 In addition to the main building, the grounds also house a restored boys’ cottage, cemetery and audio stations.
 The main museum is open daily year-round; the cottage is open Tuesday-Sunday, March-December.

 Since opening its doors in 2015, this children’s museum in Mankato has connected visitors to the surrounding area with hands-on exhibits about farming, quarrying, engineering and more.
 Babies and toddlers can romp on the Play Porch (inspired by the Betsy-Tacy novels by Mankato native Maud Hart Lovelace), while teens and adults can get a taste of STEM education in the Makers Space.

-Even though she passed away nearly 60 years ago, Laura Ingalls Wilder’s fame lives on, with her 2015 memoir debuting at No. 2 on The New York Times best-seller list.
+Even though she passed away over 60 years ago, Laura Ingalls Wilder’s fame lives on, with her 2015 memoir debuting at No. 2 on The New York Times best-seller list.
 The Ingalls family lived on Plum Creek near Walnut Grove in the 1870s, and the museum here attracts fans of the books and TV series from around the world.

 The grounds feature eight buildings depicting daily life in those days, including a schoolhouse, chapel and depot.
 For three weekends in July, an outdoor pageant portrays her story to a live audience.
 The buildings are open seasonally through October; the gift shop is open year-round.

 Erica Wacker is a Midwesterner through and through, growing up in Illinois, going to college in Wisconsin, and settling down in Minnesota.
 She loves to run, travel with her family, and go to concerts to relive her youth.